JetBrains/kotlin-web-site/pages/docs/reference/building-mpp-with-gradle.md

 it can be considered platform-specific if it is only compiled for a single platform.
 A source set can, therefore, contain either common code shared between the platforms or platform-specific code.

+Each source set has a default source directory for Kotlin sources: `src/<source set name>/kotlin`.
 To add Kotlin source directories and resources to a source set, use its `kotlin` and `resources` `SourceDirectorySet`s:

 <div class="multi-language-sample" data-lang="groovy">
 <div class="sample" markdown="1" theme="idea" mode='groovy'>